gklyne/annalist/documents/installing-annalist.md

 You should now be able to use a browser to view the Annalist server, e.g. at http://localhost:8000.

 NOTE: for configurations which store the database file in the site data area (including the default personal configuration), `annalist-manager createsitedata` must be run before `annalist-manager initialize`, as it requires absence of any previous site data or database files.
 When updating an existing Annalist site, it should not be necessary to run `annalist-manager initialize`.

-## Run annalist as a background process

-To run annalist as a long-running background process, use the following command:

-    nohup annalist-manager runserver &

-(with `annalist-manager` configuration options if required.)

-To view the server log of a running Annalist instance:

-    less $(annalist-manager serverlog)

-To check for Annalist background processes, and to terminate an Annalist server running as a background process (run from the same user account that started annalist):

-    ps x
-    killall python

 ## Accessing Annalist